docker/docs/content/desktop/install/msi/install-and-configure.md

 When installing Docker Desktop with the MSI, in-app updates are disabled.

 Docker Desktop will notify you when an update is available.
-To update Docker Desktop, download the latest installer from the Docker Admin console.
+To update Docker Desktop, download the latest installer from the Docker Admin Console.
 Navigate to the  **Deploy Docker Desktop** page under **Security and access**.

 To keep up to date with new releases, you can check use the [release notes](https://docs.docker.com/desktop/release-notes/) page.